I do not remember my first sauna.

 I do not own a sauna–and these days realize how still-unusual they are in this country–but I love them with that sweet familiar love that comes from a memory writ large in a body much smaller than the one I have now.

-But this is all merely to introduce the Russian bath house within walking distance of our apartment here, a bath house which, until today, the summer had conspired to dissuade from me.
-I’d last been there this spring, when, possessed of hacking cough and lacking then health insurance, I huddled in the steam room until I could breath freely again.
-At the time, anticipating a lengthy recuperation, I bought a half-dozen visits.
+But this is all merely to introduce the Russian bath house within walking distance of our apartment here, a bath house which, until today, the summer had conspired to dissuade me from.
+I had last been there this spring, when, possessed of a hacking cough and an aversion toward hospitals, I decided to huddle in a steam room until I could breath freely again.
+Anticipating a lengthy recuperation, I had bought a half-dozen visits.
 I ended up needing only one.

 Today I remembered my remaining passes, and wandered over in the early afternoon.
 The interior–chambered and stony and still–was empty save for a trio of heavily tattooed Russians, muscled and paunchy and clad in battered swimsuits and felted Soviet sauna caps.
 (They had seen fit–in the absence of any objection–to stoke the sauna to a comfortable 240° F, something I didn’t realize until the skin on my extremities started mottling into peculiar red-and-white leopard patterns.
 The air was so hot I ended up soaking my towel so I could breath through it occasionally; the air was so hot that deep inhalations were otherwise painful.
 I was grateful for the cold plunge outside.)